aljaznuncic/backend-developer-task/credentials/README.md

 # Credentials

-Provide a file with a list of usernames and passwords that we can use for testing.
+List of usernames and passwords that you can use for testing:
+* User: Bob
+    * username: bob
+    * password: passbob
+* User: Ana
+    * username: ana
+    * password: passana
+* User: Eva
+    * username: eva
+    * password: passeva